 The annual festival in April celebrates New York City as a major filmmaking center.
 Tribeca is a popular filming location for movies and television shows.

 Parks and Recreation

-Washington Market Park features a great playground for children and basketball and tennis nearby for the grown-ups.
+Washington Market Park features a great playground for children with basketball and tennis nearby for the grown-ups.

-The Trapeze School of New York, located on West Street in the Hudson River Park, teaches you to fly through the air with the greatest of ease.
-You can also find miniature golf, bike paths, and plenty of green grass in the Hudson River Park.
+The Trapeze School of New York, located on West Street in the Hudson River Park, teaches visitors to fly through the air with the greatest of ease while the Hudson River Park features miniature golf, bike paths, and plenty of green grass.